sarrahroseml/PoET-2/README.md

    - To run a script using the Python environment, run `pixi run --no-lockfile-update python path/to/script.py`
+   - **NOTE**: The environment comes with a custom implementation of [FlashAttention](https://github.com/Dao-AILab/flash-attention) that overrides the behavior of the `alibi_slopes` parameter.
+Therefore, other models that make use of FlashAttention's `alibi_slopes` parameter may not work properly.

 1. Run `make download_model` to download the model weights (~400MB).
 The model weights will be located at `data/gitignore/models/poet-2.ckpt`.
 Please note the